-Nearly Two Dozen Iranian Revolutionary Guards Reportedly Killed In Bomb Attack
+Nearly 2 Dozen Iranian Revolutionary Guards Reportedly Killed In Bomb Attack

 A truck bomb attack on a bus carrying members of Iran's Islamic Revolutionary Guard Corps, killed 27 Guards and wounded 13 others in the southeastern Sistan and Baluchistan Province on Wednesday, according to Iranian media reports.